 The SafeGuard Cyber solution can help prevent attacks like these from affecting you and your employees by protecting your messaging apps.
 SafeGuard Cyber takes the same level of protection and security traditionally found in email security solutions (such as identifying, flagging, and blocking suspicious language, links, and attachments) and applies it to your messaging applications.
 In this example, SafeGuard Cyber would have examined the WhatsApp message’s link and flagged or quarantined the message before it could reach the potential victim.
 That would have immediately alerted the potential victim to the suspicious nature of the messages and cut out a key link in the chain of events of the attacker’s plan.

+SafeGuard Cyber can also be adopted in TotalPrivacy mode, which allows security teams to review risk events without exposing the content of an individual’s communications.
 If you are interested in learning more about the security solution at SafeGuard Cyber and how you can protect yourself and your employees from tactics used by schemes like Classiscam, you can contact us and request a demo today.